-Various literature studies and case studies were referred to develop an understanding of the study area, review similar case studies, and gather tools and techniques for the analysis purposes.
+Various literature studies were referred to develop an understanding of the study area, review similar case studies, and gather tools and techniques for the analysis purposes.
 The following table enlists the various data types required for the accomplishment of the study.

-Table 2: Table showing Data Sources and Takeaways from Literature Study and Case Studies.
+Table 2: Table showing Data Sources and Takeaways from Literature Study and Case Studies